Geographic Coding in Location Searches

-You sometimes see some odd things when you perform searches in Google.
-For example, when I searched for [gun shops miami florida] I got this map amongst the results:
+You sometimes see some odd things when you perform searches on Google.
+For example, when I searched for [gun shops Miami Florida] I got this map amongst the results:

 OK, I didn’t expect the Girl Scouts of America as the top result, and I find that part of the result pretty incomprehensible.
 But beyond that, it was interesting that I used “Florida” as my search term, and “FL” is shown as the query term in the search display that went with the map that shows up at the top of the search result.

-The queries that people use to search with cover many different intents and formats.
+The queries that people use to search to cover many different intents and formats.
 One format for a query could be called a “location search.”

 This may raise some difficulties in responding to searches, when people make spelling errors in those searches, or use alternative names for locations, and alternative address formats (such as those found in different countries).

-For location searches, many search engines will only return a single result in response, so it is important for them to be accurate, even when there might be uncertainty or ambiguity in the location search query used.
+For location searches, many search engines will only return a single result in a response, so they need to be accurate, even when there might be uncertainty or ambiguity in the location search query used.

-A patent application from Google, recently published at the World Intellectual Property Organization (WIPO), addresses some issues with how location searches are performed.
+A patent application from Google, recently published at the World Intellectual Property Organization (WIPO), addresses some issues with how geographic coding in location searches is used.